 The South Butler County School District encompasses approximately 100 square miles and transports approximately 3,300 students daily.
-We contract with two bus companies to provide services to our four public schools, and over 30 non-public and special schools.
+Daily South Butler students are transported to our four public schools and over 30 non-public and special schools.
 Noon kindergarten transportation is also provided for our students.

 The school district contracts approximately 70 school buses and vans on a daily basis traveling approximately 7,000 miles a day, equaling 1.2 million miles a year.
 Over 2,800 bus stops are made each day by our drivers, equaling about 500,000 stops per year.
 And with all that activity, according to the National Safety Council, the national school bus accident rate is 0.02 per 100 million miles traveled, the lowest for ANY form of transportation.

 Safety of all students and the driver is the chief concern in the daily transportation of students who ride District provided transportation.
 Through effective operation of all students and parents/guardians, the safe delivery of all students to their destination can be successfully achieved.

 Parents should discuss safety issues with children and encourage them to be safety minded at their bus stop and during the bus ride.
 Parents and students should keep the following bus safety issues in mind:

 • arrive at the bus stop at least five (5) minutes prior to the bus pickup time;

 • always walk to the bus stop, even when late – never run;

 • always avoid the danger zones of the bus by staying at least 10 feet from the bus at all times;